anchorhash/jetlb/README.md

    ```bash
    python3 run_example.py
    ```
-   - This script runs a single run of the simulation; namely, a single point in our figures.
-Note that, running the full simulations may take several days.
+   - This script runs a single run of the simulation; namely, a single point in our figures (hardcoded).
 During the run, the progress of the simulation as well as additional data are printed to the standard output
-   - Once the simulation is complete (may take 1-2 hours), the results of this run can be examined in `simulations/even-driven/results/anchor_example.txt`.
-This file shows:
+   - Once the simulation is complete (may take 1-2 hours), the results of this run can be examined in `simulations/event-driven/results/anchor_example.txt`.
-   - The results of this run can be examined in `simulations/even-driven/results/anchor_example.txt`.
 This file shows:

      ```
      ****************************************************************************************************
      Parameters: ch_type:anchor, num_horizon:70, no_server_tag_recycling:False, num_servers:468, lru_size:25000, seed:12345, capacity:936, replicas:300, num_keys:1000000, connection_target:100000, update_rate:10.0, simulation_time:1000, file_name:anchor_example,